andresliu22/code-refactor/README.md

 ### Installing

-* Fetch the project to get your own copy of the repository.
+* Fetch the project to get your own copy of the repository
 * Clone the repository
 * Make your changes and testing
 * Deploy on github by going to the repository and on settings in the pages tab save the source to main for deployment and demo.